Internet addiction: symptoms, causes and effects

 - Impact on quality of life: Internet addiction has negative repercussions on one’s quality of life.
 From personal relationships to career and education, one may neglect responsibilities in such areas of life because of the internet.

-What is the relation between Internet addiction and mental illness?
+What is the relationship between internet addiction and mental illness?

 How do you deal with Internet addiction?

-Dealing with an addiction to technology starts with moving out of the denial stage and admitting that the problem exists.
-Through the acceptance of the situation, a person shows honesty and brings clarity to the severity of the internet addiction being experienced.
+Dealing with internet addiction starts with moving out of the denial stage and admitting that the problem exists.
+Admitting the existence of the problem makes a person more open to the possibility of seeking treatment.

 Internet addiction can cause drug-like withdrawal symptoms.
-The most common symptoms of internet addiction withdrawal are listed below.
+As explained in A Case of Withdrawal Psychosis from Internet Addiction Disorder published under Psychiatry Investigation of the Korean Neuropsychiatric Association in 2014, the most common symptoms of internet addiction withdrawal, are listed below.

 - Increased anxiety: An individual who suffers from an addiction to the internet can have increased anxiety levels when access to the internet is blocked.
 Anxiety can also be experienced if the person is unable to spend as much time on the internet as desired.

-- Irritability: Inability to access the internet and staying away from it can cause increased irritability.
+- Irritability: The inability to access the internet and stay away from it can cause increased irritability.

 - Shifts in the mood: A person may start excessively using the internet in an attempt to improve one’s mood.
 Contrastingly, shifts in mood can be observed when a person is trying to cut down on internet use.